michaelchien512/Gitlet/README.md

 **find**\
 Usage: java gitlet.Main find [commit message]\
 Description: Prints out the ids of all commits that have the given commit message, one per line.
 If there are multiple such commits, it prints the ids out on separate lines.
 The commit message is a single operand; to indicate a multiword message, put the operand in quotation marks, as for the commit command below.
-Not a git command.\
+Not a git command.

 ***status***\
 **Usage: java gitlet.Main status\
 **Description: Displays what branches currently exist, and marks the current branch with a *.
 Also displays what files have been staged or marked for untracking.
-An example of the exact format is as follows.\
+An example of the exact format is as follows.

 === Branches ===
 *master
-other-branch

 === Staged Files ===